 - Establishing regionally differentiated regulation that takes the competitive situation in the various regions into account

-- Better opportunities to distribute risk fairly between investors and competitors who require access to their infrastructure
+- Better options for allocating risk fairly among investors and competitors looking for access to their infrastructure

-- Tapping into synergies by facilitating the shared use of existing infrastructure in all network sectors
+- Using synergies by facilitating the shared use of existing infrastructure in all network sectors

-There was much discussion about the topic of network neutrality in the current reporting period.
-More specifically, there are concerns that today's Internet might be restricted in the future.
-Services which can now be accessed freely would then be available at extra cost only or not at all.
-However, Deutsche Telekom is committed to the open Internet.
-Content and services will remain accessible online according to the best effort principle in the future.
+The topic of network neutrality continues to get a lot of attention from the public.
+More specifically, people are worried that the Internet they know today may be restricted in the future.
+Services that used to be freely accessible would only be available for a fee or possibly not at all.
+However, Deutsche Telekom is committed to preserving an open Internet.
+Content and services will continue to be accessible online in the future based on the "best effort" principle.

-Deutsche Telekom aims to become the most highly regarded service company in the industry, which is why we focused heavily on consumer topics in 2011.
-We also strengthened internal functions dealing with consumer relations in order to improve exchange between our product and service development and external stakeholders from the political arena and the general public.
-We are involved in the following key topics regarding legislation and stakeholder dialog as well as efforts to create voluntary regulations for the industry:
+One of Deutsche Telekom's aims is to become the most highly regarded service company in the industry.
+That is why we gave high priority to consumer-related topics in 2012 as well.
+We further strengthened internal functions dealing with consumer relations in order to improve exchange between Deutsche Telekom's product and service development areas and our external stakeholders from politics and the general public.